5Sigma/vox/README.md

 - Cyan
 - White

+## Loglevel functions

+The loglevel functions print standard types of messages (debug, error, alert, info) colored and formatted.
+See the package documentation for their definitions.

 ## Printing results
 Prints a key and a result string depending on if the error value is nil.